 Although this policy is governed by any and all applicable local, state and federal laws, rules and regulations, there are several state statutes that directly pertain to this policy.

-Recognizing the importance of the confidentiality of patrons’ use of the library, FCPL’s security cameras shall be positioned in a manner to avoid or minimize the possibility of identifying a patron’s reading, viewing, or listening activities.
+Recognizing the importance of the confidentiality of patrons’ use of the library, FCPL’s security cameras shall be positioned in a manner to minimize the likelihood of videoing a patron’s reading, viewing, or listening activities.
 Cameras shall not be used in areas where patrons or staff have a reasonable expectation of privacy (e.g., restrooms).

-Access to both real-time and recorded video records shall be limited to designated FCPL staff.
-Video recordings may be digitally stored on computer servers with the appropriate level of security.
-Footage will be retained for 180 days, after which time such video records may be destroyed, unless there is a compelling reason to retain (such as to document possible criminal activity or policy violations).
+Video recordings will be digitally stored on computer servers with the appropriate level of security.
+Footage will be retained for a minimum of 30 days, after which time such video records may be destroyed, unless there is a justification to retain such footage for a longer period (such as documenting possible criminal activity or policy violations).

 Any request to review video records must be referred to an FCPL supervisor or manager.
-Because of the challenges involved in protecting confidential patron information, when presented with a request to view video records, access to such records must be limited and each request shall be handled on a case-by-case basis, balancing the importance of both transparency and confidentiality.
+Because of the challenges involved in protecting confidential patron information, when presented with a request to view video records, access to such records will be handled on a case-by-case basis, balancing the interests of transparency and confidentiality.

-Security cameras are not constantly monitored, and patrons and staff should take appropriate precautions for their own safety and the security of their personal property.
+The live video feeds from security cameras are not constantly monitored, and patrons and staff should take appropriate reasonable care for their own safety and the security of their personal property.

 Forsyth County Public Library complies with the Georgia Smokefree Air Act of 2005 and Forsyth County ordinances and policies related to smoking in county buildings.